OdyAsh/OdyAsh-Notes/Programming/AI Related/Power BI.md

 ### Q&A

-Side note: Q&A can be used in top N analysis as mentioned in the [](Power%20BI.md#^uhio1l|Statistical%20Summaries%20section)
+Side note: Q&A can be used in top N analysis as mentioned in the [statistical summaries section](#Statistical%20Summaries)

 * To optimize the Q&A experience:
 	* ensure that the data field names are user-friendly.